Look forward to seeing people again.

 • Normalize high energy

-2. Everyone commits to a position (usually by show of hands).
+3. Everyone declares a position (usually by show of hands).

-5. Each participant awards one point to the participant who made the most insightful comment (the bon mot).
+5. [Optional] Each participant awards one point (or a character callout) to the participant who made the most insightful comment (the bon mot).

 6. Repeat for the agreed number of questions.